LiannaNewman/LiannaNewman.github.io/_posts/2016-07-23-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to My ACLTC Blog!"
+title:  "Welcome to My Actualize Blog!"
 date:   2016-07-15
 ---
 As I go through the [Actualize](http://actualize.co) coding bootcamp I'll blog about my experiences and recall new information I learned through these blog posts.